 It can take a few weeks for the treated nerves to stop transmitting pain signals completely.
 Be patient with your body during this time.
 The most significant pain relief often sets in within two to four weeks following the procedure.
 We will provide you with specific aftercare instructions to ensure your recovery is as smooth and comfortable as possible.

-How Long Does the Relief Last?
+How Long Does the Pain Relief Last?

 One of the biggest advantages of radiofrequency neurotomy is the duration of pain relief.
 For most people, the results last anywhere from several months to a year, and sometimes even longer.
 This extended period of relief can be life-changing, giving you the freedom to engage in physical therapy, exercise, and daily activities without being held back by constant pain.